-INHALATION: Exposure to vapors of this product generated during curing, or dusts of this product generated during use after curing may mildly irritate the respiratory tract and cause coughing and sneezing.
-Vapors or fumes when used in an enclosed space, if heated or during curing may cause irritation of the respiratory system and adverse central nervous system effects.
+Inhalation: Overexposure to vapors of this product generated during curing, or dusts of this product generated during use after curing may mildly irritate the respiratory tract and cause coughing and sneezing.
+Vapors or fumes when used in an enclosed space, if heated or during curing may cause irritation of the respiratory system.
 Symptoms include nose irritation, dry or sore or burning throat, runny nose, shortness of breath, dizziness, incoordination.
-Liver and kidney damage as well as disturbances to the heart have been reported from over-exposure to high concentration of vapors of Toluene.
+Inhalation may cause respiratory sensitization and allergic reaction.

-INJECTION: Accidental injection of this product (e.g. puncture with a contaminated object) may cause burning, redness, and swelling in addition to
+Injection: Accidental injection of this product (e.g. puncture with a contaminated object) may cause burning, redness, and swelling in addition to the

-TARGET ORGANS: Acute: Skin, eyes, respiratory and central nervous systems.
-Chronic: Skin, respiratory system, liver and kidneys.
+TARGET ORGANS: Acute: Skin, eyes, central nervous system.
+Chronic: Skin, respiratory system.

-CHRONIC EFFECTS: Prolonged or repeated skin contact may cause dermatitis (dry, red skin), sensitization to the skin or adverse liver or kidney
+CHRONIC EFFECTS: Prolonged or repeated skin contact may cause dermatitis (dry, red skin), sensitization to the skin and respiratory system or adverse liver or kidney effects.

 TOXICITY DATA: There are currently no toxicity data available for this product; the following toxicology information is available for components greater than 1% in concentration.
-Due to the large amount of data for the Toluene component, only human data, LD50 Oral-Rat or Mouse, LD50 Skin-Rat or Mouse, LC50 Inhalation-Rat or Mouse and skin irritation data are provided in this SDS.
-Contact Pecora for more information.